 What will I study?

-The interest in TV programmes such as CSI and Bones have lead to a rise in the popularity of Forensic Science.
-Our Forensic Science course is an applied science course so there is a lot of practical and hands on Science.
-We study the different methods of collecting evidence from our specially created Crime Scene rooms and how to analyse the evidence collected.
-Students also study anthropology, toxicology, blood testing and splatter analysis, ballistics, finger printing and hair/fibre testing.
-Alongside all the Forensics we also cover some Medical Science, Industrial Espionage and Photography.
+The interest in TV programmes such as CSI and Bones have led to a rise in the popularity of Forensic Science.
+Our Forensic Science course is an applied science course so there is a lot of practical and hands-on science.
+We study the different methods of collecting evidence in our specially created crime scene rooms and how to analyse the evidence collected.

 What does it combine with?